NREL/Marmot/docs/_sources/index.rst.txt

 ========================================================

 Marmot is a data formatting and visualization tool for PLEXOS production cost modelling results.
-It provides and efficient way to view PLEXOS results by combing temporally disaggregated results and allowing teh aggregation of different device types and modelling region.
+It provides an efficient way to view PLEXOS results by combing temporally disaggregated results and allowing the aggregation of different device types and modelling regions.

 Marmot has approximately 100 pre-built plots which allow significant customization to allow a user to create publication figures and data-tables fast.